OneOfThePetes/DeeperNetwork-HomeAssistant/README.md

 # DeeperNetwork-HomeAssistant

-This solution requires the HA Community addon "SSH & Web Terminal", and also requires passwordless SSH set up with a public and private key.
+This solution requires the HA Community addon "SSH & Web Terminal" (not "Terminal & SSH"), and also requires passwordless SSH set up with a public and private key.

 This is because the HA container cannot handle OpenSSL which is needed to encode your password before sending it to the deeper device to login.